queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment5/core/README.md

 ### Computation

-`MoreImageProcessor` is an interface to indicate what kind of actions a processor should have:
+`ImageProcessor` is an interface indicates actions that an image processor should have:
 - Load
-- Dithering
-- Save
+- Save `@Deprecated`
 - Combine
 - Greyscale
     - red-component